The Official Blog of Biltmore®

 Posted on 01/09/2017 by Amy Dangelico Comments(3)

 Biltmore archivist Jill Hawkins is responsible for cataloging, managing, and preserving Biltmore’s historic records.
-With over a century’s worth of manuscripts, books, photographs, drawings, and the like to handle, organization is paramount.
+With more than a century’s worth of manuscripts, books, photographs, drawings, and the like to handle, organization is paramount.

 Biltmore Marketing Material